dinoshirt/Knitting_Notebook/README.md

 "Documentation is important!"
 I know, but why didn't I just write down these notes in the first place?

 I do have a physical notebook, but keeping track of multiple projects looks messy and disjointed, as you can't move the pages around to group each project.
-Sometimes notes don't belong to a certain project, like tips/tricks that may have been discovered, or just a stray idea or thought that inspired you.
-In a physical notebook, these little free-floating notes can easily be lost.
-As well, you can't easily paste in pictures, charts, or videos you might want to reference later.

-I hope this virtual knitting notebook will solve many of these issues and encourage me to document my process more often.
+I hope this virtual knitting notebook will solve this issue and encourage me to document my process more often.
-*Note, this is not meant to replace Ravelry, a wonderful website with **many** functionalities.
-I simply wanted a more free-form virtual space to document my thoughts*
+*Note, this is not meant to replace Ravelry, a wonderful website with **many** functionalities.*

 ## User stories